Biomedical-Data-Analysis-Laboratory/multiscale-tissue-segmentation-for-urothelial-carcinoma/README.md

 https://journals.sagepub.com/doi/full/10.1177/1533033820946787

 ## 4 - How to cite our work
+The code is released free of charge as open-source software under the GPL-3.0 License.
+Please cite our paper when you have used it in your study.

 Rune Wetteland, Kjersti Engan, Trygve Eftestøl, Vebjørn Kvikstad, and Emiel AM Janssen.
 ```
 @article{wetteland2020multiscale,